SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/EPM/EPM_I-DOCSIS/I-DOCSIS_deployment.md

 1. Configure the front-end element:

    1. Add the DMA ID/Element ID of the front-end element to the *Frontend Registration* table.
-This can be found in the Element in the Configuration Topology Chain under the Frontend page.
+This can be found on the Frontend page in the Configuration Topology, accessible through the Topology app or in the element.

    1. Add all of the DMA ID/Element ID combinations of the created back-end elements to the *Backend Registration* table.
 This can be found in the Element in the Configuration Topology Chain under the Backends page.